Why do I need to consider compression hosiery?

 Fees vary by length, type and compression gradient.

-At Kingston West Family Chiropractic our suppliers of compression hosiery are Therafirm and Sigvaris.
+At Kingston West Family Chiropractic our suppliers of compression hosiery are Therafirm, Sigvaris and Mediven.

 If you want to schedule your fitting, have any questions, or want more information please contact us.